Learning Methods Compared: Find the Technique That Fits Your Brain

 Practice testing and spaced repetition are the only two methods rated “high utility” across both the 2013 and 2021 meta-analyses.
 Everything else falls into moderate or low tiers.
 That doesn’t mean the lower-rated methods are useless.
 It means they work best as supplements, not primary strategies.

 Why do most people default to highlighting and rereading?
 Familiarity bias.
 When you reread a passage, it creates a feeling of fluency – the brain confuses recognition (I’ve seen this before) with recall (I can retrieve this from memory).
 Those are different neural processes.
 Only recall predicts actual performance [1].
-Other techniques like the Feynman Technique and summarization fall into moderate or low utility tiers as well – the Feynman Technique works on similar principles to elaborative interrogation (explaining a concept simply forces active processing), but requires extensive training to be effective.
+Summarization – one of the most common note-taking strategies – rates low utility for the same reason: it directs attention selectively but skips retrieval, producing recognition rather than recall.
+The Feynman Technique rates moderate because explaining a concept simply forces active processing similar to elaborative interrogation, though it requires practice to implement well.
 If you want to understand the brain science behind this distinction, the research on neuroplasticity and learning science covers the mechanism in depth.

 Why do practice testing and spaced repetition outperform other learning methods?